Elizabeth McGovern: Music

 McGovern is also a singer-songwriter and plays the guitar.
-In 2008 she began fronting the band Sadie and the Hotheads at The Castle pub venue in Portobello Road, London.
+In 2008, she began fronting the band Sadie and the Hotheads at The Castle pub venue in Portobello Road, London.
 The band released an album of songs she developed with The Nelson Brothers, who are now part of the band.
 The album, I Can Wait, also includes Ron Knights on bass and Rowan Oliver, borrowed from Goldfrapp, as drummer for the recording sessions.
 Michelle Dockery, who plays McGovern's eldest daughter in Downton Abbey, has occasionally sung with the band.
-Dockery was also a guest backing vocalist on the bands second album How Not To Lose Things, released in 2012.
+Dockery was also a guest backing vocalist on the band's second album How Not To Lose Things, released in 2012.
 Terl Bryant also joined the band, taking over from Rowan Oliver as drummer and percussionist.

 Throughout 2013, Sadie and the Hotheads toured the UK and Europe and performed in festivals including the Isle of Wight Festival, Montreux Jazz Festival and Edinburgh Festival Fringe.
 At the end of the year they announced that they were working on their third album with support from former direct-to-fan crowdfunding company PledgeMusic.
 Still Waiting was released in early 2014 prior to their next UK tour as the support act for Mike and the Mechanics.

 McGovern recorded three Christmas tracks in 2014.
 Her rendition of It Came Upon a Midnight Clear and duet with Julian Ovenden performing The First Noel appear on the double-disc album Christmas At Downton Abbey, produced by Warner Music.
 Sadie and the Hotheads also released their cover version of the Christmas song The Little Drummer Boy.

 Following the conclusion of TV series Downton Abbey in late 2015, McGovern and her band Sadie and the Hotheads began work on a fourth album and embarked on a mini tour of the UK.
 While they continued to record their new album, the band released a compilation album of songs from their first three albums entitled The Collection (Everybody's Got A Song) in early 2016.

 In 2017, McGovern and "Hothead" Simon Nelson collaborated with American singer and musician Duke Robillard on a track for his album Duke Robillard & His Dames of Rhythm.
 McGovern sings vocals for "Me, Myself and I" while Nelson is a guest musician on electric guitar for the track.

 McGovern's fifth album, The Truth, was released in early 2019.
 Unlike her previous albums with her band, The Truth was released under her name, though it features all of the musicians from Sadie and the Hotheads.
 The album includes a track on which Samuel L. Jackson appears as a guest vocalist.

+In July 2025, McGovern released her sixth album Let's Stop Fighting under the name of her band Sadie and the Hotheads.